MoreLife offer tailored support to increase physical activity in inactive adults, which can improve general wellbeing and enhance quality of life.

 Physical inactivity in itself is the fourth leading risk factor for global mortality and is attributed to 17% of deaths in the UK.
 Physical inactivity is not only linked with obesity but also other associated diseases and conditions and is estimated as the principal cause for approximately: 25% of breast and colon cancer burden; 27% of diabetes burden and 30% of ischaemic heart disease burden.

-Research has shown to achieve health enhancing benefits of PA a minimum amount of regular PA is required.
+Research has shown to achieve health enhancing benefits of Physical Activity a minimum amount is required.

-Recommended guidelines for PA in adults are 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity per week, muscle strengthening activities at least twice a week and a reduction in sedentary behaviour.
+Recommended guidelines for Physical Activity in adults are 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity per week, muscle strengthening activities at least twice a week and a reduction in sedentary behaviour.

 For adults aged 65+yrs, activities that improve balance and coordination should also be included on at least two occasions each week.

-An insufficient proportion of the population meet the recommended levels of PA; in England an average of 56% of adults are physically active.
-There is a direct relationship between the amount of PA and the associated health benefits; furthermore the most significant gains can be made by those who are least active.
+An insufficient proportion of the population meet the recommended levels of Physical Activty; in England an average of 56% of adults are physically active.
+There is a direct relationship between the amount of Physical Activity and the associated health benefits; furthermore the most significant gains can be made by those who are least active.
 Currently a quarter of the population are not active for more than 30 minutes per week.